DrAchernar/flutter-video-trimmer/README.md

 # flutrim

-A video Trimmer example written v Flutter.
+A video trimmer example created v Flutter.

 Used image_picker to choose video from gallery.
 It browse default library path to choose media.